raspberrypi/documentation/configuration/config-txt/video.md

 ## DSI display connector options

-These parameters allow configuration of displays connected to the DSI connected, such as the Raspberry Pi Touch Display.
+These parameters allow configuration of displays connected to the DSI connector, such as the Raspberry Pi Touch Display.

 <a name="displaylcdrotate"></a>
 ### display_lcd_rotate